 Even though the housing society has no constitutional right to do so, owners rarely breach such laws because they could also share the same views or they just do not like the idea of locking horns with the association.
-In such cases, getting a NOC from your housing society can become a very difficult task.
+In such cases, getting a NOC from your housing society management can become a very difficult task.

 How Can A Landlord Rent His Property To Tenants Of His Choice?

 As we mentioned before, societies are legally empowered to deny permission to certain types of tenants.
 However, legal experts claim that if any such bye-law affects the fundamental rights or basic human rights of a person, that bye-law can be challenged in a court of law.
 If dragged to court, there is a solid chance for the association to lose because the association’s laws do not have the same stature as that of the Indian law.